Guyana Boosts Gov't Royalties for Future Oil Licenses

 Guyana is preparing to raise the take of the government in future oil licences, the director of the South American country's Department of Energy said on Wednesday.

-U.S. energy giant Exxon, French group Total and Britain's Tullow Oil are drilling wells offshore Guyana, where Exxon has discovered over 4 billion barrels of oil, a major global find.
+U.S. energy giant Exxon, French group Total and Britain's Tullow Oil (TUWLF) are drilling wells offshore Guyana, where Exxon has discovered over 4 billion barrels of oil, a major global find.

 "Royalties will all have to be examined.
 We expect them to be higher than they currently are," Mark Bynoe told Reuters on the sidelines of an industry conference in London.